 Duration: 4 hours

-Access to the start of the Thorsborne Trail is via a small creek in Missionary Bay where there’s a pontoon and boardwalk taking you onto the eastern side of the island.
+Access to the start of the Thorsborne Trail is via a small creek in Missionary Bay where there’s a pontoon and boardwalk that takes you onto the eastern side of the island.
 From here you head south along the pristine sand of Ramsay Bay.
 We’ve been told that if you explore north along the beach you can find fossils of crabs and smaller crayfish scattered along the untouched beach.

-Hint: Leave your pack at the start of the trail and collect it on return.
+Handy Hint!
+Leave your pack at the start of the trail and collect it on return.

-From the south end of the beach you enter the woodland area and make your way up and over a small ridgeline towards Nina Bay.
+From the south end of the beach, you enter the woodland area and make your way up and over a small ridgeline towards Nina Bay.
 About halfway along, there’s a side track to the right which takes you to the top of Nina Peak, an absolute must.
-From Nina Peak you have an unrestricted view of the northern section of the island, Missionary Bay and the Coral Sea.
+From Nina Peak, you have an unrestricted view of the northern section of the island, Missionary Bay, and the Coral Sea.
 This is the perfect place to enjoy morning tea.

-Descending from Nina Peak, continue on until you arrive at Nina Bay, a potential overnight option, however we decided to push on a little further.
+Descending from Nina Peak, continue until you arrive at Nina Bay, a potential overnight option, however we decided to push on a little further.

-Day 2: Little Ramsay Bay to Zoe Bay
+Day 2 – Little Ramsay Bay to Zoe Bay

 Distance: 10.5km